MicrosoftDocs/cpp-docs/docs/mfc/reference/cobject-class.md

 ### Remarks

-You must override `Serialize` for each class that you intend to serialize.
+Override `Serialize` for each class that you intend to serialize.
 The overridden `Serialize` must first call the `Serialize` function of its base class.

 You must also use the [`DECLARE_SERIAL`](run-time-object-model-services.md#declare_serial) macro in your class declaration, and you must use the [`IMPLEMENT_SERIAL`](run-time-object-model-services.md#implement_serial) macro in the implementation.